Neolithic: Pre-Pottery Neolithic B

 The Neolithic 2 (PPNB) began around 8800 BC according to the ASPRO chronology in the Levant (Jericho, West Bank).
 As with the PPNA dates, there are two versions from the same laboratories noted above.
 This system of terminology, however, is not convenient for southeast Anatolia and settlements of the middle Anatolia basin.
+Studies of the Pre-Pottery Neolithic B cultural complex indicate that its long-lived and widely distributed tradition extended across the Levant from the Taurus Mountains in the north to the Sinai in the south, reflecting its broad geographic scope during this phase.
 A settlement of 3,000 inhabitants called 'Ain Ghazal was found in the outskirts of Amman, Jordan.
 Considered to be one of the largest prehistoric settlements in the Near East, it was continuously inhabited from approximately 7250 BC to approximately 5000 BC.

 Settlements have rectangular mud-brick houses where the family lived together in single or multiple rooms.
 Burial findings suggest an ancestor cult where people preserved skulls of the dead, which were plastered with mud to make facial features.
 The rest of the corpse could have been left outside the settlement to decay until only the bones were left, then the bones were buried inside the settlement underneath the floor or between houses.